-Stories of political and social upheaval are often accompanied by typical media images of suffering or violence.
-But the resulting displacement, whether physical or psychological, while an experience of the individual and their daily reality, is also one of a people who carry tradition and ritual across borders and time.
-How else can such traumas, expressions of longing for a place that may not really exist, or even celebratory moments of finding home, be represented?
-Pursuing the general theme of home and how the female voice may call to it, reject it, or endure it, the program includes Basma Alsharif’s Home Movies Gaza (2013), a view from the domestic space in one of the most contested territories in modern politics; Barbara McCullough’s Water Ritual #1 (1979), set in a demolished area of Watts and through performance expressing Black women’s ongoing struggle for spiritual and psychological space; and Yau Ching’s in-camera edited Video Letters 1-3 (1993) that served as the nomadic Chinese video artist’s preferred mode of communication to the people she missed.
+Stories of political and social upheaval are often accompanied with typical media images of suffering or violence.
+But the resulting displacement, whether physical or psychological, can be an experience both individual and collective.
+People carry tradition and ritual across borders and time, but also within their own daily realities.
+How can such traumas, expressions of longing for a place that may not really exist, or even celebratory moments of finding home be represented?
+This third screening of Not Sorry: Feminist Experimental Film from the 1970s to Today pursues the general theme of home and how the female voice may call to it, reject it, or endure it.
+Included is Basma Alsharif’s Home Movies Gaza (2013), a view from a domestic space in one of the most contested territories in modern politics; Barbara McCullough’s Water Ritual #1, a film ambiguously set in a demolished area of Watts that through performance expresses Black women’s ongoing struggle for spiritual and psychological space; and Yau Ching’s in-camera edited Video Letters 1-3 (1993) that served as the nomadic Hong Kong video artist’s preferred mode of communication to the people she missed.

 Home Movies Gaza, France/Palestine, 2013 dir.
 Basma Alsharif (24 mins., digital).

 Now Eat My Script, Lebanon, 2014 dir.
 Mounira al Solh (25 mins., digital)

 Water Ritual #1: An Urban Rite of Purification, US, 1979 dir.
 Barbara McCullough (5 mins., 35mm)

 * PSU Students with Current ID can get $5 rush tickets at the door.
 Box office opens 30 minutes prior to screening start time. *